 Other resources are expressly there for you to report crimes and policy violations, and they are obligated to take action when you report your victimization.

 If you are unsure of someone’s duties and their ability to maintain your privacy, be sure to ask before talking to them.

 For complete confidential assistance, contact Janelle Maricque.
 Privacy laws prohibit this individual from disclosing your conversation without your written permission.

-You may also make a formal or informal complaint directly to the Title IX Coordinator or Deputy Coordinators.
+You may also make a formal or informal complaint directly to the Title IX Coordinator.
 They will initiate an immediate investigation of the complaint.